Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Improves customer experience and satisfaction

-This automatically improves the quality of service offered by customer support agents.
+This helps to improve customer service offered by customer support agents.
 With the communication strategy already optimized for these recurring problems, agents know what to say whenever these pain points make their way into conversations.

 Beyond numbers, call monitoring influences customer satisfaction and retention.